Jesse-21/universe/README.md

-# Universe, a bebOS Dimension Host Implementation
+# Universe, a beb.quest Dimension Host Implementation

 <img src="./.misc/header.png" width="300" />

-Universe is an implementation of a bebOS Dimension Host.
+Universe is an implementation of a beb.quest Dimension Host.
 Universes are open-source dimension hosts for [BEB, a protocol making crypto fun](https://docs.beb.quest).
 Universes are accessed by clients such as [B7B](https://github.com/bebprotocol/b7b).

 This is an early work that is subject to heavy changes, see our [Github Issues](https://github.com/bebprotocol/dimension/issues) if you wish to contribute.

-**See our developer documents at [`bebOS Dimension GraphQL APIs`](https://docs.beb.quest/developers).**
+**See our developer documents at [`beb.quest Dimension GraphQL APIs`](https://docs.beb.quest/developers).**

 ## Self-hosting Your Universe